A simple list of all categories in the 31st Quill Awards is available here.

 Excellence in Science, Medical and Health Reporting, sponsored by University of Melbourne

-The award covers short and longform stories in any medium and recognises reporting that reveals, explains and contextualises science and the science of medicine and health.
+This award covers short and longform stories in any medium and recognises reporting that reveals, explains and contextualises science and/or the science of medicine and health.
 The award emphasises storytelling that demonstrates and fosters understanding of the scientific method, particularly on emerging and topical issues or matters of public importance.

-The winner of this category will receive a $3,000 prize, thanks to sponsorship from The University of Melbourne.
+The winner will receive a $3,000 prize sponsored by the University of Melbourne.

-Entrants need to provide one main piece of work and, optionally, one or two supporting pieces.
+[Entrants are asked to submit one main piece of work and, optionally, one or two supporting pieces.]

 Enter now